 So how do you fit a solar panel to your narrowboat and what do you need?
 Selecting a solar panel system is very straightforward and we will now guide you through the process.

 So how do you go about fitting a solar panel?
 If you have reasonable DIY skills and a little time to spare, fitting a solar panel will be straightforward.
 We will guide you through the installation step by step.

 The second type of panel is the semi-flexible solar panel.
-These panels are only 3 mm thick and are built on a special plastic laminate called TPT.
+These panels are only 3 mm thick and are built on an encapsulated aluminium laminate for thermal stability.
+The top surface is made of an abrasion resistant ETFE layer.
 The resulting panel is very weather resistant and remarkably flexible.
 We recommend you use these panels on curved surfaces such as your cabin top or on top of your wheelhouse.
-They are usually glued in place and have the advantage that they will not get in the way of mooring lines and other ropes.
-Choose one that uses monocrystalline ‘back-contact’ technology for space saving efficiency.
+They are usually glued in place but can also be tied in place with light cords or elastic.
+They have the advantage that they will not get in the way of mooring lines and other ropes.

 Whichever type you choose, make sure it has ‘monocrystalline’ solar cells.
 These cells provide the highest output for the size of panel.